-If you are splashing the cash, at least make sure you're only buying for your genuine bezzies – and impress upon them the importance of getting you a drink afterwards.
+If you are splashing the cash, at least make sure you're only buying for your genuine friends.
+You could also impress upon them the importance of getting you a drink afterwards.
 It's only fair, after all.

-Once your rent and bills have left your account, you can be left feeling like it was gone before you ever really got the chance to enjoy it.
+Once your rent and bills have left your account, you can be left feeling like your money was gone before you ever really got the chance to enjoy it.

-If you're keen to stretch out your loan as far as it can possibly go, check out our guide on how to get the best deal on your energy bills.
-That way, there's more money left over for all the lols.
+If you're keen to stretch out your loan as far as it can possibly go, check out our guide on how to get the best deal on your bills.
+That way, there's more money left over for other things.

 Wondering why you bought unnecessary things

-When did you decide you even liked leopard print anyway?!
-Who knows what you were thinking when you bought all this stuff, but in the cold light of day – and with a bare bank account – regret will be looming.
+When did you decide you even liked leopard print anyway?
+Who knows what you were thinking when you bought all this stuff.
+But in the cold light of day, regret will be looming.

 For some items, if you bought them less than 28 days ago (14 if bought online) and they're still good as new, you can usually return them to claw back your cash.
-When returning items, make sure you understand your consumer rights so you know what you're entitled to.
+When returning items, make sure you understand your consumer rights.

 Feeling extremely poor and vowing to budget

 Don't say we didn't warn you earlier!
-But, you will eventually come to the realisation that you shouldn't have spent quite that much on tequila and kebabs when you've got a whole term to get through.
+But, you will eventually come to the realisation that you shouldn't have spent that much on tequila and kebabs.

-It's never too late to start budgeting though, and we've got shedloads of great budgeting advice on how to get through the uni year financially unscathed.
+It's never too late to start budgeting though.
+We've got lots of great budgeting advice on how to get through the year.

 As the third term of your final year rolls around, a strange feeling will engulf you: this will be the last instalment of your Student Loan.
 Ever.

-From here on, you'll have to find your own cash to cover weekly costs like rent and food – here's how to find a job.
+From here on, you'll have to find your own cash to cover weekly costs like rent and food.
+We've got tips on how to find a job, though.

-It's insanely tempting to think of your loan as free money, but unfortunately, you will end up paying it back eventually.
+It's insanely tempting to think of your loan as free money.
+Unfortunately, you will end up paying it back eventually.